 - Initiatives that explore the contribution of teacher education to society

-Abstract submissions open on 19 November 2018 and are due by 8 March 2019.
+Abstract submissions open on 19 November 2018 and are due by 8 March 2019, now extended until March 15th.
 You will be notified by email of abstract acceptance by 12 April 2019.
 You will need to register to confirm your attendance and to ensure inclusion of your submission in the Conference booklet.

 For more information, please contact firstname.lastname@example.org